 Travel to Canada: Guests who have committed or been convicted of a crime may not be allowed into Canada - for more information, click here.

 Europe and Transatlantic Cruises

-U.S citizens are required to carry a passport, valid for three months beyond the date of their visit.
+U.S citizens are required to carry a passport, valid for at least six months beyond the date of their visit.
 Guests are not required to have a Schengen Visa or other visas[FC(1] .